 Speeding is one of the highest causes of accidents in Crete.
 It’s also taken very seriously here and could result in a hefty fine or points deducted from your driving license.

-Related Post: If you do happen to get a traffic fine abroad, read our How To Reduce A Speeding Ticket in Europe guide to get it reduced.
+Related Guide: If you do happen to get a traffic fine abroad, read our How To Reduce A Speeding Ticket in Europe guide to get it reduced.

 What Are the Roads in Crete Like

 The road conditions in Crete vary depending on where you are on the Greek island.
 The roads with the best conditions are the main highways in Crete.

 These are the E75/90 motorway in north Crete that extends east-west.
 And the 97 highway that connects north and south Crete.
 You’ll see these shown as the yellow marked roads on Google Maps.